Search

 Part 4: Liquid Soap Making

+Once you’ve mastered making bar soap, liquid soap making is an exciting next step!
+There are similarities but also important differences between liquid and bar soap which we cover in detail.
 Liquid soap recipes can be really simple, in some cases using just three ingredients: olive oil, lye and purified water.
 Depending on the recipe used you can make liquid soap for the hands and body or even as a household cleaner for dishwashing.

-Module 14: Introduction To Liquid Soap Making
+Module 14: Introduction to Liquid Soap Making

 Module 15: Working With Potassium Hydroxide (KOH)